antony-jr/QAppImageUpdate/docs/UsingPlugin.md

 ---
 id: UsingPlugin
-title: Build AppImage Updater Bridge as Qt Plugin
+title: Build QAppImageUpdate as Qt Plugin
 sidebar_label: Building as Qt Plugin.
 ---

-AppImage Updater Bridge can compiled as a **Qt Plugin**.
-When it is built as a Qt Plugin, AppImage Updater Bridge can be used from any programming language that supports Qt.
+QAppImageUpdate can compiled as a **Qt Plugin**.
+When it is built as a Qt Plugin, QAppImageUpdate can be used from any programming language that supports Qt.

 Qt plugins thus makes us to maintain a single code base instead of maintaining a lot of ports.
 This makes less bug in the code base and there is no time wasted in making bindings.